-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 211 G. Cen, the location is 13h 22m 52.50 and -47d56` 35.6 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 211 G. Centauri, the location is 13h 22m 52.50 and -47° 56` 35.6 .

-211 G. Cen has a spectral type of A4V.
-This means the star is a blue main sequence dwarf star.
-The star has a B-V Colour Index of 0.18 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 7,889 Kelvin.
+Based on the star's spectral type of A4V , 211 G. Centauri's colour and type is blue - white main sequence star.
+The star has a B-V Colour Index of 0.18 which means the star's temperature is about 7,889 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

-In 2007, Hipparcos data was revised with a new parallax of 3.30 which put 211 G. Cen at a distance of 988.37 light years or 303.03 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 3.30000 which put 211 G. Centauri at a distance of 988.37 light years or 303.03 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.